 Shorter days, fatigue, compromised night vision, rush hour and impaired drivers are some of the risks we face when driving at night.
 These risks become especially pronounced moving into the weekend, with fatal crashes peaking on Saturday nights, according to NSC analysis of NHTSA data.

-When Daylight Saving Time ends – for 2020, that''s 2 a.m.
-Sunday, Nov.
-1 – many people will find themselves spending more time driving in the dark.
+When Daylight Saving Time ends, many people find themselves spending more time driving in the dark.
 Depth perception, color recognition and peripheral vision can be compromised in the dark, and the glare of headlights from an oncoming vehicle can temporarily blind a driver.

 Even with high-beam headlights on, visibility is limited to about 500 feet (250 feet for normal headlights) creating less time to react to something in the road, especially when driving at higher speeds.